Gurmeet, Mithila, Saiee, Gaurav, Abhimanyu Reveal Their Childhood Memory On I-Day

 “One of the good fortunes of being in a country like India is to be able to revel in the richness of her diversity.
 I am grateful to my motherland for that and I hope that we can get together as a unit to save her grace,” she added.

-Actress Saiee Manjrekar, who is known for her stint in ‘Major’ told IANS: “The childhood memory has to be one that we celebrated in school, where all of us would come together and put up a skit, dance, sing.
+Actress Saiee Manjrekar, who is known for her stint in ‘Major’ said: “The childhood memory has to be one that we celebrated in school, where all of us would come together and put up a skit, dance, sing.
 It used to be very culturally immersive.”

 “It is one of the most important days in the history of our country, and I feel it fills you up with so much pride as a person.
 We hear the stories of the days gone by, and what people did to give us the life and the independence we have today.
 It’s really inspiring and you can hold your head high and be proud of your country,” she added.